Tuition Support for Children

-For each eligible employee, the Tuition Grant Plan pays for 50% of each dependent child’s full-time, undergraduate tuition and eligible fees*, up to a maximum of one-half of Johns Hopkins University’s freshman undergraduate tuition.
-For the 2019-2020 academic year, the university’s freshman tuition is $55,350.
+Except as provided below, for each eligible employee, the Tuition Grant Plan pays for 50% of each dependent child’s full-time, undergraduate tuition and eligible fees*, up to a maximum of one-half of Johns Hopkins University’s freshman undergraduate tuition.
+For the 2022-2023 academic year, the university’s original freshman undergraduate tuition is $60,480.
 Payment is limited to four years of full-time, undergraduate study per dependent child at any accredited, degree-granting institution.

 |1.
 Activity||6.
 Registration|

 These 10 fees are considered eligible for payment when they meet all of the following criteria:

 - The fee is charged to all students no matter what type of degree they are pursuing